libp2p/specs/http/README.md

 1. It is possible to run libp2p alongside a normal HTTP web service, i.e. on the same domain and port, without having to worry about collisions.
     1. As an on-path observer only sees SNI and ALPN, this effectively hides the fact that a client is establishing a connection in order to speak libp2p.
-2. Since authentication is flexible (see below), this enables servers to
+2. Since authentication is flexible (see below), this enables servers to enforce ACLs to `.well-known/libp2p.json`, thereby hiding the fact that a server is running libp2p
-    1. require authentication to (some) paths below `.well-known/libp2p`, and to enforce ACLs
-    2. stealth mode: return 404 for paths below `.well-known/libp2p`, *unless* the client has already authenticated itself, thereby hiding the fact that it runs a libp2p server, even if probed explicitly

 ## Certificates